 For modern watches, tourbillons are mostly superfluous.
 Breguet didn’t have the benefit of the technology, science, and materials that modern horologists have access to today.
 Plenty of watchmakers still use tourbillon, especially in the Swiss industry.
 These modern watches often have a window in the face to show off the tourbillon.
 But that is all tourbillons are useful for now: showing off.

-Why do Tourbillons Cost So Much?
+Why Do Tourbillon Watches Cost So Much?

 If tourbillons don’t serve any actual function in modern watches, why do companies charge so much for them?
 Short answer: because they can.